Muzammil24/Capstone01_BA08/README.md

 •	Intervals you want to forecast.

 Also, contains Database backup(Name:DataBase) used in creating Dashboard and relevant sql scripts(File name: meta.sql)

+Contains a 2 Video Files one demonstrating Deployment and the second file showing the Dashboard on Metabase.

+1. Deploy.webm
+2. Dashboard.mp4